 Great British tales and legend — and romantic destinations nearby to indulge the heart

 LONDON: Love is in the air — or so it would seem, given the number of recent high-profile engagements.
-But it’s when you gaze back into the past you find some of the greatest love stories so here are a few Great British tales of myth and legend — and romantic places nearby to indulge the heart.
+But it’s when you gaze back into the past you find some of the greatest love stories.
+Here are a few Great British tales of myth and legend — and romantic destinations nearby to indulge the heart.

 Wales.
-St Dwynwen is the Welsh patron saint of lovers who fell for local lad, but was forced to reject him as her father wanted her to marry another.
+St Dwynwen is the Welsh patron saint of lovers who fell for local lad.
+But she was forced to reject him as her father wanted her to marry another.
 After drinking a potion, she unwittingly turned her lover to ice.
 God then granted her three wishes: She wished that Maelon be thawed; that God would help all true lovers; and that she should never marry.

-And so she became a nun, setting up a convent on Llanddwyn Island in Anglesey, one of Wales’ most romantic spots.
-Visit Dwynwen’s church ruins, find peace and solitude on the island’s glorious beaches overlooked by Snowdonia’s peaks, and visit Dwynwen´s Well where, according to legend, the movements of the resident eels can predict the long-term success of your own relationship — and if the water boils, you’re guaranteed love and luck!
+And so she became a nun, setting up a convent on Llanddwyn Island in Anglesey.
+Visit Dwynwen’s church ruins, find peace and solitude on the island’s glorious beaches overlooked by Snowdonia’s peaks.
+Dwynwen´s Well where, according to legend, the movements of the resident eels can predict the long-term success of your own relationship — and if the water boils, you’re guaranteed love and luck!

 Place to stay: The Love Nest self-catering cottage in Trefdraeth village, near Llanddwyn Island, has cosy nooks for snuggling together.